Multi-agent decision-making dynamics inspired by honeybees: An agent-based decision-making model organized by a pitchfork singularity

 \subsection{Pitchfork bifurcation by design in generic network}

-A preliminary version of the following theorem can be found in the preprint \cite{Gray2015}. \begin{theorem} \nlchg{The following hold for the dynamics~\eqref{eq:DynVector} where the graph is fixed and strongly connected}: \begin{enumerate} \item For $\bs \beta =\bs 0$, \nlchg{$\bs x = \bs 0$} is globally asymptotically stable if $0<u \le 1$, and locally exponentially stable if $0<u<1$. \item Let $g(y,u,\bs 0)$ be the Lyapunov-Schmidt reduction\footnote{\vschg{The Lyapunov-Schmidt reduction is the projection of the vector field near its singular point along the null space of the Jacobian at the singular point.
+A preliminary version of the following theorem can be found in the preprint \cite{Franci2015}.
+Let $g(y, u, \bs \beta)$ be the Lyapunov-Schmidt reduction\footnote{The Lyapunov-Schmidt reduction is the projection of the vector field near its singular point along the null space of the Jacobian at the singular point.
 The reduction exploits the implicit function theorem to compute a local approximation of the vector field in the subspace orthogonal to the null space.
 The reduced dynamics can be used to infer associated bifurcations.
-See~\cite{Golubitsky1985} for a detailed discussion.}} of \eqref{eq:DynVector} at $(\bs x,u)=(\bs 0,1)$ for $\bs\beta=\bs 0$.
-The bifurcation problem $g(y,u,\bs 0)$ has a symmetric pitchfork singularity at $(\bs x^*, u^*) =(\bs 0, 1)$.
-For $u>1$ and $|u-1|$ sufficiently small the Jacobian of \eqref{eq:DynVector} at \nlchg{$\bs x = \bs 0$} possesses a single positive eigenvalue and all other eigenvalues are negative.
-The ($N-1$)-dimensional stable manifold separates the \nlchg{basins} of attraction of the other two steady states bifurcating from the pitchfork, which attract almost all trajectories.
+See~\cite{Golubitsky1985} for a detailed discussion.} of~\eqref{eq:DynVector} at $(y, u, \bs \beta)=(0,1 , \bs 0)$. \begin{theorem} The following hold for the dynamics~\eqref{eq:DynVector} where the graph is fixed and strongly connected: \begin{enumerate} \item For $\bs \beta =\bs 0$, $\bs x = \bs 0$ is globally asymptotically stable if $0<u \le 1$, and locally exponentially stable if $0<u<1$. \item The bifurcation problem $g(y,u,\bs 0)$ has a symmetric pitchfork singularity at $(\bs x^*, u^*) =(\bs 0, 1)$.
+For $u>1$ and $|u-1|$ sufficiently small the Jacobian of \eqref{eq:DynVector} at $\bs x = \bs 0$ possesses a single positive eigenvalue and all other eigenvalues are negative.
+The ($N-1$)-dimensional stable manifold separates the basins of attraction of the other two steady states bifurcating from the pitchfork, which attract almost all trajectories.
 Further, the steady-state branches bifurcating from the pitchfork for $u>1$ are exactly the origin and $\pm y^s \bs 1_N$, where $\{0,\pm y^s\} $ are the three solutions of the equation $y-uS(y)=0$, $u>1$. \item For $\bs\beta\neq 0$, the bifurcation problem $g(y, u, \bs\beta )$ is an $N$-parameter unfolding of the symmetric pitchfork.
-Moreover $\frac{\partial g}{\partial \beta_i}(0,1,\bs 0)=\bar{\bs v}^T\bs e_i$, where $\bar{\bs v}$ is a null left eigenvector of $L$ and $\bs e_i$ is the $i$-th vector of the standard basis of $\mathbb R^N$. \end{enumerate} \end{theorem}
+Moreover $\frac{\partial g}{\partial \beta_i}(0,1,\bs 0)=\bar v_i$, where $\bar{\bs v} = (\bar v_1, \ldots, \bar v_N)$ is the null left eigenvector of $L$. $\bar v_i$ is known as the eigenvector centrality of node $i$ in the network graph\footnote{Eigenvector centrality measures the relative influence of a node in a graph.
+Because eigenvectors are not unique, it is only defined up to a scaling factor.}. \end{enumerate} \end{theorem}